 Master plumbers can install, construct, design, alter, and modify fixtures and pipes.

-The average hourly pay for a licensed plumber in Pennsylvania ranges from $16.76 to $24.26 an hour.
+for a licensed plumber in Pennsylvania ranges from $16.76 to $24.26 an hour.
 This wage can vary based on the location of your works Plumbers are currently in high demand with 16% expected growth in the coming years.

 To earn a Pennsylvania plumbing license, you begin the process as an apprentice.
 The apprenticeship must be with a state-approved program.